Definition of Terrazzo:

 The Terrazzo is traditionally made by a specialist, who casts the cement and chips mixture on site.
 After a hardening phase that ranges between a couple of days to weeks, the casted Terrazzo will go through a process of intensive polishing with heavy machinery and water.

-In contrast to this delicate, long and expensive process, the Terrazzo tiles of the MOSAIC Factory offers a solution allowing for Terrazzo decoration easily placed by your tiller.
+In contrast to this delicate, long and expensive process, MOSAIC Factory Terrazzo tiles simplify the installation which can be handled by your tiler.